 1. "No right is more precious in a free country than that of having a voice in the election of those who make the laws under which, as good citizens, we must live.
 Other rights, even the most basic, are illusory if the right to vote is undermined."
 Wesberry v.
 Sanders, 376 U.S. 1, 17 (1964).
 Plaintiffs bring this lawsuit to protect this right and to prevent the disenfranchisement of Georgia voters whose absentee by-mail ("absentee") ballots have been rejected for missing or mismatched signatures.
-The cause of this disenfranchisement is two-fold.
-First, voters harmed by Georgia's standardless and unreliable signature matching procedure, under which untrained county election officials acting without any state guidance are required to compare voters' signatures on absentee ballots and reject ballots where they perceive a signature mismatch.
-Second, they are harmed by Georgia's standardless procedure for notifying absentee voters that their signatures are either missing or mismatched, which fails to provide Georgia voters with a meaningful ability to cure their ballots within the prescribed timeframe.
-These deficient procedures disproportionately impact African-American and other minority voters and have a particularly detrimental impact on minority voters in Gwinnett County, who are further burdened by Gwinnett County's poorly designed, confusing absentee ballot envelope, which places these voters at a heightened risk of returning an absentee ballot without properly completing the signature requirement.
-Because of Georgia's standardless signature match and notifications procedures, and Gwinnett County's confusing absentee ballot envelope design, hundreds of Georgia voters' absentee ballots have gone uncounted, and hundreds more face the same fate in the 2020 election without intervention from this Court.
+The cause of this disenfranchisement is Georgia's standardless procedure for notifying absentee voters that their signatures are either missing or inconsistent, which fails to provide Georgia voters with a meaningful ability to cure their ballots within the prescribed timeframe.
+This disenfranchisement disproportionately impacts African-American and other minority voters and has a particularly detrimental impact on minority voters in Gwinnett County, who are further burdened by Gwinnett County's poorly designed, confusing absence ballot envelope, which places these voters at a heightened risk of returning an absentee ballot without properly completing the signature requirement.
+Because of Georgia's standardless procedure, and Gwinnett County's confusing absentee ballot envelope design, hundreds of Georgia voters have had their ballots rejected and their votes have not been counted, and hundreds more face the same fate in the 2020 election without intervention from this Court.